 University of Arizona industrial engineering major Ryan Dang sought a senior design project that would steep him in the challenges of product manufacturing and boost his chances of getting an engineering job in his home state.
 He got all that, and more.

-Dang, of Tucson, Arizona, was one of six UA Engineering students in the class of 2017 -- from five different majors -- who designed and built a better milk crate for Shamrock Farms, an Arizona-based dairy products manufacturer.
+Dang, of Tucson, Arizona, was one of six students in the class of 2017 who designed and built a better milk crate for Shamrock Farms, an Arizona-based dairy products manufacturer.
+Dang's teammates were from two colleges, the College of Engineering and the College of Agriculture and Life Sciences, and five different majors.

 Shamrock’s high-density polyethylene milk crates are used an average of 10 times before being stolen or damaged.
 Dang’s team was charged with designing a lighter, safer and stronger crate for holding six one-gallon milk containers.
 They remodeled the crate with larger gaps, making it less useful for carting smaller items and, therefore, less likely to be stolen.
 Most importantly, the remodeled 3-D printed crate had to be cost-efficient and readily accepted by retailers and consumers.